 Just match the correct vacuum tool for the job, and remember to plug in the machine and turn it on.
 Use a “stair tool”, or better yet a spinning brush tool, for the upholstery, and starting with the headrests, work your way down.

-The floor needs to be the last thing you vacuum, but a handy thing to do (if you have a full-size vacuum cleaner) is to pull out the floor mats and use the larger main vacuum floor tool on them.
+The floor needs to be the last thing you vacuum, but a handy thing to do (if you have a full-size vacuum cleaner) is to remove the floor mats and use the larger main vacuum floor tool on them.
 This also gives you a chance to vacuum under the mats and removing those little stones that can increase the wear-and-tear.

 Take your Eco-Friendly Glass cleaner, spray it onto the surface and give it a wipe!
 Circular motions are best, and your lint-free cloth will not leave irritating fibres over your otherwise clean surface.